 WordPress Themes and Accessibility

-Developing Accessibility-Ready WordPress Websites
+Developing accessible WordPress websites

-If you’re a developer tasked with creating an accessible WordPress website, there are a few themes that you can use as a starting point.
+If you're a developer tasked with creating an accessible WordPress website, there are a few themes you can use as a starting point.

 Genesis by StudioPress

-More WordPress Accessibility Resources
+More resources on WordPress Accessibility

 When it comes to WordPress and accessibility, there's plenty of information available on the web.
 If you'd like to learn more about it, here are some good places to start your research: